Robert Schroeder swooshed his net through the air and captured a monarch butterfly.

 He took his catch to Brian Campbell, a naturalist at Bear Branch Nature Center, who showed the youngster how to open the butterfly's wings and determine its sex.

-Campbell documented information about the butterfly, placed a small sticker on one of its wings, and then sat it on Robert's nose.
+Campbell documented information about the butterfly, placed a small sticker on one of its wings, and then sat it on Schroeder's nose.

-"That feels strange," he said, as the butterfly slowly opened and closed its wings across his nose.
+"That feels strange," Schroeder said, as the butterfly slowly opened and closed its wings across his nose.
 After what seemed an eternity to the youngster, the butterfly continued its flight.

-Robert, 9, of Manchester, was one of about 30 volunteers who recently came to the nature center in Westminster to participate in a project that monitors the migration of monarch butterflies.
+Schroeder, 9, of Manchester was one of about 30 volunteers who recently came to the nature center in Westminster to participate in a project that monitors the migration of monarch butterflies.

 Called Monarch Watch, the educational outreach program was started in 1992 by the University of Kansas.
-More than 2,000 nature centers, schools and organizations in the United States and Canada participate in the program.
+Currently more than 2,000 nature centers, schools and organizations in the United States and Canada participate in the program.

 In its fourth year at Bear Branch, the program includes tagging the butterflies to help scientists monitor the monarchs' migration to Mexico.